pedhmendes/ising-dimension-reduction/README.md

 I recommend Colab, you don't have to install anything.

 ## Ising Model
-The data are generate with *1e5 MCS* of transient time and *1e6 MCS* of measurement.
+The data are generated with *1e5 MCS* of transient time and *1e6 MCS* of measurement.
-In measurement time are generated histograms and in the end we get the mean.
+During measurement we generate histograms and determinate the mean.
 The observables are stored in the datafile name.

-I simulated 131 temperatures a 100 times each temperature.
+We simulated 131 temperatures a 100 times each temperature.
 The plot of Magnetization and Energy are showed below.

 <figure>